kpoloney/create_aip/README.md

 [validate_aip](#validate-aip) validates a completed AIP against the AIP specification and BagIt specification.

+[add_files](#add-files) adds any additional files to a Bag and updates the manifests and bag-info file.

 ## aiptools

 This script contains functions which are imported by the other scripts for retrieving Islandora metadata.